 If the above exemption is not applicable, real property disposal is taxed at a 19% rate calculated on income.
 The income equals the difference between the revenue on sale and the cost of earning that revenue, increased by the overall amount of depreciation allowances (if any) made on the property in question before the disposal.
 Revenues earned from the disposal of residential real estate can be exempt from taxation in some cases.

 Transfer of shares is taxed at a separate 19% rate calculated on income (revenue less expenses on acquisition).
 The income is not added to income from other sources.

 Dividend and interest income

 An exception concerns loans granted within the scope of regular business activities.
-If this is the case, the general PIT rules apply.
-Consequently, both the revenues and the costs associated with such loans are taken into account while calculating the taxable base.
-Subsequently, income from business activity is taxed according to the progressive scale or the 19% flat rate.
+If this is the case, the PIT rules concerning the business income apply.

 More than 130 types of income are tax exempt.
 The most important are the following:

 - Damages received on the basis of administrative law, civil law, and other legal acts (subject to numerous exceptions).

 - Receipts from property insurance and personal insurance claims (subject to some exceptions).